Lumi-supercomputer/Getting_Started_with_AI_workshop/04_Understanding_GPU_activity_and_checking_jobs/README.md

 ================================================================================
 ============================= End of ROCm SMI Log ==============================
 ```
 As expected we only have activity on one GCD but the power metrics are per GPU.
 Note that these numbers needs to be interpreted.
-For example, if `GPU%` shows `100%` that doesn NOT necessarily mean the GPU is being well utilized.
-A better metric is drawn power `AvgPwr`: oscilating around `500.0W` is an indication there is significant compute activity on the full GPU.
+For example, if `GPU%` shows `100%` that does NOT necessarily mean the GPU is being well utilized.
+A better metric is drawn power `AvgPwr`: oscillating around `500.0W` is an indication there is significant compute activity on the full GPU.

-Here we see drawn power to oscilate around `300.0W` while a single GCD is being used, which is an indication that we might be compute bound.
+Here we see drawn power to oscillate around `300.0W` while a single GCD is being used, which is an indication that we might be compute bound.

 ### 4. Activate logging reporting GPU activity